nemikor-solutions/blue-owl-core/INSTALLING.md

 ## Installing the Blue Owl Refereeing Package

+> #### Note: these are ***Early Adopter Instructions***
+>
+> The following instructions are NOT what to expect in the final package.
+The final package will NOT require installing Node on the machines, and will NOT require editing a configuration file.
+A self-contained application will do all that with a graphical user interface

 The following steps are required once on every machine that will run Blue Owl (typically the countdown display laptop, the jury laptop, and the timekeeper laptop if one is used -- otherwise the announcer laptop).
 The main owlcms machine also needs the prerequisites.

 We will install two pieces of software, nvm and npm